tobsch/mediaelement_rails/README.md

 ## Anything else I should know? ##

 Nothing special!
 This project includes all assets you might need.

+## Todo ##

+- Add support for `flashmediaelement-cdn.swf` for cases when the assets are hosted on a different domain than the rails application.

 This project rocks and uses MIT-LICENSE.